xzeng464/bidiversityrisk.github.io/download.md

 permalink: /download/
 ---

+The sample for the published paper ends in 2023, but we aim to continue updating the series periodically.<br>
 <a href="/data/Biodiversity Data Codebook.pdf" target="_blank"><strong>Download:</strong> Biodiversity Data Codebook.pdf</a><br>

-The sample for the published paper ends in 2023, but we aim to continue updating the series periodically.<br><br>

 ## 1. Aggregate Risks<br>